angular-architects/ngrx-toolkit/docs/docs/with-reset.md

 title: withReset()
 ---

-`withReset()` adds a method the state of the Signal Store to its initial value.
+`withReset()` adds a method to reset the state of the Signal Store to its initial value.
 Nothing more to say about it 😅

 Example: